chenxianhong/SUSTDNN-xvector/README.md

     ModelL2LossWithoutDropoutLReluAttentionPhoneme is x-vector with SUSTDNN without phoneme classification.
     ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster is x-vector with SUSTDNN and phoneme classification.
     ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster2layer is x-vector with SUSTDNN and phoneme classification.
 The first two TDNN layers are replaced with SUSTDNN layers.
+    ModelL2LossWithoutDropoutLReluAttentionPhonemeClusterFig2a is x-vector with SUSTDNN and phoneme classification.
+Fig.2(a) is used as the realizaiton of SUSTDNN.

 ## Requirements